 What Is The Amazon Influencer Program?

-The Amazon Influencer Program allows you to get your own custom page on Amazon with an exclusive vanity URL to promote the products you recommend to your followers.
+The Amazon Influencer Program is a program that allows you to earn money promoting the products you love to your followers on social media.
+As part of the program, you get your own custom page on Amazon with an exclusive vanity URL.

-Whenever someone visits your page and makes a purchase, you earn a commission for the sale!
+Whenever anyone visits your page and makes a purchase, you earn a commission for the sale!

 Your custom storefront on Amazon.com can be customized and curated with all of your favorite Amazon products and services all in one place which is a much more convenient way to promote your affiliate products on social media.